 Subject Matter Programs

-The following Subject Matter Programs are active and accepting applicants as of the publishing of the Catalog: Art, English, Mathematics, Music, Physical Education, Social Science (History Department), and Spanish (MCLL Department).
-CSUN students who complete these approved Programs will meet the subject matter requirement and waive the CSET requirement.
-Contact the specific Department Office for academic advisement relating to Subject Matter Programs.
+The following Subject Matter Programs are active and accepting applicants as of the publishing of this Catalog: Art, English, Mathematics, Music, Physical Education, Social Science (History Department) and Spanish (MCLL Department).
+CSUN students who complete these approved programs will meet the subject matter requirement and waive the CSET requirement.
+Contact the specific department office for academic advisement relating to Subject Matter Programs.
 Note: The Subject Matter Program may have additional courses beyond the major.

-Many specialists in the public schools must earn Credentials or Certificates authorizing service in the area of specialization.
-Some authorizations are dependent upon the applicant holding a Prerequisite Credential.
-These include Clear Education Specialist, Reading and Literacy Leadership Specialist and Resource Specialist.
+Many specialists in the public schools must earn credentials or certificates authorizing service in the area of specialization.
+Some authorizations are dependent upon the applicant holding a prerequisite credential.
+These include Reading and Language Arts Specialist and Resource Specialist.

-Individuals providing certain school services, such as administration and pupil personnel, must hold a Credential authorizing that service.
-Services Credentials offered are Administrative Services, Pupil Personnel Services (including Counseling and School Psychology) and Speech- Language Pathology Services Credential.
-Some Service Credentials require a prerequisite Credential.
+Individuals providing certain school services, such as administration and pupil personnel, must hold a credential authorizing that service.
+Service Credentials offered are Administrative Services, Pupil Personnel Services (including Counseling and School Psychology) and Speech-Language Pathology Services Credential.
+Some Service Credentials require a prerequisite credential.
 Please review specific Program requirements.

 Key Definitions: Student Status